 Study site

-Research was conducted at the 25.6 ha ForestGEO (Forest Global Earth Observatory) study plot at the Smithsonian Conservation Biology Institute (SCBI) in Virginia, USA (38°53’36.6“N, 78°08’43.4”W) [@bourg_initial_2013; @andersonteixeira_ctfs-forestgeo_2015].
-SCBI is located in the central Appalachian Mountains at the northern edge of Shenandoah National Park.
-Elevations range from 273-338m above sea level with a topographic relief of 65m [@bourg_initial_2013].
+Research was conducted at the 25.6-ha ForestGEO (Forest Global Earth Observatory) study plot at the Smithsonian Conservation Biology Institute (SCBI) in Virginia, USA (38°53’36.6“N, 78°08’43.4”W) [@bourg_initial_2013; @andersonteixeira_ctfs-forestgeo_2015].
+SCBI is located in the central Appalachian Mountains near the northern boundary of Shenandoah National Park.
+Elevations range from 273 to 338m above sea level with a topographic relief of 65m [@bourg_initial_2013].
 Climate is humid temperate, with mean annual temperature of 12.7∘C and precipitation of 1005 mm during our study period (1960-2009; source: CRU TS v.4.01; @harris_updated_2014).
 Dominant tree taxa within this secondary forest include Liriodendron tulipifera, oaks (Quercus spp.), and hickories (Carya spp.).

 Data collection and preparation

-All analysis beyond basic data collection was performed using R version 3.5.3 [@R-base].

 Within or just outside the ForestGEO plot, we collected data on a suite of variables including tree size, microenvironment characteristics, and species traits (Table 2).
 The SCBI ForestGEO plot was censused in 2008, 2013, and 2018 following standard ForestGEO protocols, whereby all free-standing woody stems ≥ 1cm diameter at breast height (DBH) were mapped, tagged, measured at DBH, and identified to species [@condit_tropical_1998].
 From this census data, we used measurements of DBH from 2008 to calculate historical DBH and data for all stems ≥ 10cm to analyze functional trait composition relative to tree height (all analyses described below).
-Census data, which were last updated in 2019, are available through the ForestGEO data portal (www.forestgeo.si.edu).
+Census data are available through the ForestGEO data portal (www.forestgeo.si.edu).

-We analyzed tree-ring data (cambial growth increment) from 571 trees representing the twelve species contributing most to woody aboveground net primary productivity (ANPPstem), which together comprised 97% of study plot ANPPstem between 2008 and 2013 [@helcoski_growing_2019] (Figure S1).
+We analyzed tree-ring data (cambial growth increment) from 571 trees representing the twelve species contributing the most to woody aboveground net primary productivity (ANPPstem), which together comprised 97% of study plot ANPPstem between 2008 and 2013 [@helcoski_growing_2019] (Figure S1).
 Cores were collected within the ForestGEO plot at breast height (1.3m) in 2010-2011 or 2016-2017 using a 5mm increment borer.
-In 2010-2011, cores were collected from randomly selected live trees of species with at least 30 individuals ≥ 10cm DBH [@bourg_initial_2013].
-In 2016-2017, cores were collected from all trees found dead in the annual mortality census [@gonzalezakre_patterns_2016].
-Cores were sanded, measured, and cross-dated using standard procedures, as detailed in [@helcoski_growing_2019].
+In 2010-2011, cores were collected from randomly selected live trees of each species that had at least 30 individuals ≥ 10cm DBH [@bourg_initial_2013].
+In 2016-2017, cores were collected from all trees found dead during annual mortality censuses [@gonzalezakre_patterns_2016].
+Cores were sanded, measured, and crossdated using standard procedures, as detailed in [@helcoski_growing_2019].
 The resulting chronologies were published in association with @helcoski_growing_2019 (DOI: 10.5281/ zenodo.2649302).

 For each cored tree, we combined tree-ring records and allometric equations of bark thickness to retroactively calculate DBH for the years 1950-2009.
 Prior DBH was estimated using the following equation: